 Reading, writing, listening, and speaking are integrated throughout the literacy curriculum.
 Students develop and strengthen the skills they need to become successful readers and writers, while also finding joy in the acts of reading and writing.
 We use Wired for Reading and Reader’s Workshop to teach phonics, fluency, and comprehension, and to build good reading habits.
 Writing instruction is taught through Writer’s Workshop units, focusing on opinion, narrative, and informational writing.
 First graders continue strengthening their handwriting skills throughout the year.
-We also work hard on being respectful listeners and confident speakers.
+They also work hard on being respectful listeners and confident speakers.

 Math instruction draws upon a variety of teaching models and curriculum.
 We use flexible learning groups to meet children where they are in each unit.
 A big part of first grade math is using multiple strategies for solving addition and subtraction problems and learning how to show mathematical thinking.
 Some other concepts we explore are numeracy to 120, place value, geometry, and word problems.

 Integrated social studies units provide many opportunities for hands-on learning.
 We begin our year learning about the three tenets of Meridian Cares: I care for myself, I care for others, and I care for my place.
 We learn about how to be caring citizens by exploring our classroom and school communities.
 We broaden these understandings by partnering with City Fruit for the entire year, caring for the historic trees that surround our school in Meridian Park.
-This partnership also connects with our Indigenous peoples unit through deep relationships with nature, partnering with local Tribes and engaging with the tradition of oral storytelling.
+This partnership also connects with our Indigenous peoples unit through building deep relationships with nature, partnering with local tribes, and engaging with the tradition of oral storytelling.
 Towards the end of the year our units move into concepts of sustainability in a global context, and we finish by addressing student perception of gender identity.

 Life Science: First graders begin the year with a science investigation, asking the question, “What does a plant need to survive?”
 Students then take a look at plant and animal adaptations and investigate the unique characteristics species have that help them survive.